Anthem: United States

 "Maryland, My Maryland" in 2021 due to its racist language and has yet to adopt a replacement.
+Virginia's previous state song, "Carry Me Back to Old Virginny", adopted in 1940, was later rescinded in 1997 due to its racist language by the Virginia General Assembly.
+In 2015, "Our Great Virginia" was made the new state song of Virginia.

 The state songs are selected by each state legislature, and/or state governor, as a symbol (or emblem) of that particular US state.

 Some US states have more than one official state song, and may refer to some of their official songs by other names; for example, Arkansas officially has two state songs, plus a state anthem, and a state historical song.
 Tennessee has the most state songs, with 12 official state songs and an official bicentennial rap.

 Arizona has a song that was written specifically as a state anthem in 1915, as well as the 1981 country hit "Arizona", which it adopted as the alternate state anthem in 1982.

 Two individuals, Stephen Foster, and John Denver, have written or co-written two state songs.
 Foster's two state songs, "Old Folks at Home" (better known as "Swanee Ribber" or "Suwannee River"), adopted by Florida, and "My Old Kentucky Home" are among the best-known songs in the US On March 12, 2007, the Colorado Senate passed a resolution to make Denver's trademark 1972 hit "Rocky Mountain High" one of the state's two official state songs, sharing duties with its predecessor, "Where the Columbines Grow".
 On March 7, 2014, the West Virginia Legislature approved a resolution to make Denver's "Take Me Home, Country Roads" one of four official state songs of West Virginia.
 Governor Earl Ray Tomblin signed the resolution into law on March 8, 2014.

 Additionally, Woody Guthrie wrote or co-wrote two state folk songs – Roll On, Columbia, Roll On and Oklahoma Hills – but they have separate status from the official state songs of Washington and Oklahoma, respectively.
-Other well-known state songs include "Yankee Doodle", "You Are My Sunshine", "Rocky Top", and "Home on the Range"; a number of others are popular standards, including "Oklahoma" (from the Rodgers and Hammerstein musical), Hoagy Carmichael's "Georgia on My Mind", "Tennessee Waltz", "Missouri Waltz", and "On the Banks of the Wabash, Far Away".
-Many of the others are much less well-known, especially outside the state.

-New Jersey has no official state song, while Virginia's previous state song, "Carry Me Back to Old Virginny", adopted in 1940, was later rescinded in 1997 due to its racist language by the Virginia General Assembly.
-In 2015, "Our Great Virginia" was made the new state song of Virginia.

-Iowa ("The Song of Iowa") uses the tune from the song "O Tannenbaum" as the melody to its official state song.